-The Advanced Primary Care Collaborative was modeled after the statewide Maryland Learning Collaborative and provided assistance to medical practices in three ways:
+The Advanced Primary Care Program is modeled after the statewide Maryland Learning Collaborative and provides assistance to medical practices in three ways:

-- Gather adult primary care providers for collaborative learning events with speakers and topics that have been identified by project consultants and participating practices
+- Gathers adult primary care providers for collaborative learning events with speakers and topics that have been identified by project consultants and participating practices

-- Provide coaching with individual practices to assess PCMH-readiness and address areas where the practices would like assistance
+- Provides coaching with individual practices to assess PCMH-readiness and address areas where the practices would like assistance

 - Works with practices to identify high-utilizer patients and make referrals to Healthy Howard’s Community Care Team for a 90-day, home-based intervention that provides assistance with appointment follow-up, medication reconciliation, connections to community health resources and chronic disease self-management education.

 All primary care providers who treat adult Howard County patients are eligible to participate.